OctavioBigData/OctavioBigData/README.md

 ## Hi folks!
 My name is Octávio Oliveira!
-Brazilian 43 years old.
+Brazilian with 43 years old.

 Tourismologist with a restless profile searching constantly for knowledge and challenges.